 The film was called “Key to the Future.”
 In it, we see a family of four cruising along a desert highway in a beautiful, futuristic GM Firebird.
 But this car was actually just the set dressing for what GM really wanted to show us: their vision for a self-driving vehicle.

 For nearly as long as there’s been an auto industry, there have been dreams of a car that drives on its own.
 In 1956, the year that “Key to the Future” was shown at Motorama, there were nearly 38,000 vehicle-related deaths in the United States.
-Since then, there hasn’t been year with fewer than 30,000 people killed in car accidents.
+Since then, there hasn’t been a year with fewer than 30,000 people killed in car accidents.
 And because more than 90% of all automobile accidents are all attributable to human error, for some industry people, a fully-automated car is a kind of holy grail.

-However, as automation makes our lives easier and safer, it also creates more complex systems, and fewer humans who understand those systems.
+However, as automation makes our lives easier and safer, it also creates more complex systems and fewer humans who understand those systems.
 Which means when problems do arise—people can be left unable to deal with them.
 Human factors engineers call this “the automation paradox.”

 Last week, in our story about automation in aviation, we heard about various ways the industry is people trying to deal with this paradox.
 For one, pilots are being encouraged to practice manually flying their planes to keep their skills polished.
-Engineers are also trying to make make smarter, more collaborative automation that doesn’t strip skills from pilots, but works with them to complete tasks.
+Engineers are also trying to make smarter, more collaborative automation that doesn’t strip skills from pilots, but works with them to complete tasks.

 But Google has a very different approach.
 Their plan for solving the paradox is to take human drivers out of the equation entirely.

-“If you have a steering wheel there there’s an implicit expectation that you’re going to do something with it,” says Chris Urmson of Google’s self-driving car project.
+“If you have a steering wheel there’s an implicit expectation that you’re going to do something with it,” says Chris Urmson of Google’s self-driving car project.
 Chris’s goal is to make a driverless car that is safe because it lacks a human driver.
-“You get get to sidestep all of these control confusion potential challenges by taking that out of the way.”
+“You get to sidestep all of these control confusion potential challenges by taking that out of the way.”